matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/locally.md

 zk server --components "http_api,eth,state_keeper,housekeeper"
 ```

-2. You can now run transactions and start playing with your hyperchain by using the RPC available at <http://localhost:3050>.
+2. You can now run transactions and start playing with your ZK Chain by using the RPC available at <http://localhost:3050>.

-   - Don't forget to deposit some ETH and fund your accounts on your hyperchain.
+   - Don't forget to deposit some ETH and fund your accounts on your ZK Chain.
 To do so follow the instructions for [Funding accounts](#funding-accounts).

-## Using your hyperchain
+## Using your ZK Chain

 ### Funding accounts

-During the `zk stack init` configurator, you have a choice of what base layer to deploy the hyperchain onto: the local geth node, or an Ethereum network (e.g., Sepolia).
-The first step to start interacting with your hyperchain is to fund an account (or a few).
+During the `zk stack init` configurator, you have a choice of what base layer to deploy the ZK Chain onto: the local geth node, or an Ethereum network (e.g., Sepolia).
+The first step to start interacting with your ZK Chain is to fund an account (or a few).
 This means you need some funds on the base layer.

 #### Base layer is the local geth node ([@matterlabs/geth:latest](https://hub.docker.com/r/matterlabs/geth))

 - If you chose to deploy on local geth node, you will have a set of addresses that have 100 ETH each.
-You can find the list [here](https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json) and use these addresses to deposit into your hyperchain via the bridge.
+You can find the list [here](https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json) and use these addresses to deposit into your ZK Chain via the bridge.

 #### Base layer is an Ethereum network (e.g., Sepolia)

 - If you chose to deploy on an Ethereum network (e.g., Sepolia), you need to have an account on the base layer with ETH.
-You can use the deployer, governor, or operator wallets setup during the the deployment process, or any other one you have funds, to deposit into your hyperchain via the bridge.
+You can use the deployer, governor, or operator wallets setup during the the deployment process, or any other one you have funds, to deposit into your ZK Chain via the bridge.

-Once you have the accounts with funds on the L1 base layer, you can do a deposit via the bridge to your hyperchain, and any further interactions with your hyperchain.
+Once you have the accounts with funds on the L1 base layer, you can do a deposit via the bridge to your ZK Chain, and any further interactions with your ZK Chain.

-### Using your hyperchain RPC
+### Using your ZK Chain RPC

 Your server contains both HTTPS as well as WebSocket (WS) services that are fully web3 compatible (and contain some extra ZK Stack functionalities).
 Learn more about it [here](../../build/api.md).

 ### Using [zksync-cli](https://github.com/matter-labs/zksync-cli)

-zkSync CLI allows you to easily interact and develop applications on your hyperchain.
+zkSync CLI allows you to easily interact and develop applications on your ZK Chain.
 When executing any command with zksync-cli, you can specify RPC urls for both L1 and L2.
 Your local server contains RPCs for both.
 An example deposit command via the bridge would look like:

 ```bash
 npx zksync-cli bridge deposit --rpc=http://localhost:3050 --l1-rpc=http://localhost:8545 --zeek